Bartosz Białkowski: Millwall

 On 30 July 2019, Białkowski joined Championship side Millwall on loan for the 2019–20 season.
 He had previously been linked with a permanent move to the club back in June, but the deal ultimately fell through due to a complication with his medical.
 He made his Millwall debut on 3 August 2019, replacing the injured Frank Fielding in the 43rd minute of Millwall's 1–0 opening day victory against Preston North End.
 After making 28 appearances and impressing for the Lions, Bialkowski's loan was made permanent on 27 January 2020 for an undisclosed fee.
 He played every league game for Millwall during his first season at the club, winning the Championship Golden Glove for keeping a league high sixteen clean sheets.
 His performances for Millwall have earned him the Player of the Year award twice, for the 2019–20 and 2020–21 seasons.

+In April 2024, Białkowski announced that he would leave Millwall when his contract expired at the end of the season.
+On 29 August 2024, Bialkowski announced his retirement from football.

 International career

 Białkowski's first experience of international football came in 2007, when he was called up to the Poland U20 squad to compete in the FIFA U-20 World Cup in Canada.

 Białkowski made his senior international debut for Poland on 23 March 2018 in a 1–0 friendly defeat by Nigeria, coming on as a half-time substitute for Łukasz Fabiański.

 In May 2018, he was named in Poland's final 23-man squad for the 2018 FIFA World Cup in Russia.
 He featured on the bench in each of Poland's three Group H matches, but did not make an appearance as Poland exited the World Cup at the group stage.